top of page

 UPDATE: I’m delighted to announce that Vancouver Christmas Ornaments sent me a sparkling new bauble this year.
 And like the lovely examples mentioned above (all of which are still available), this beautiful new decoration maintains the tradition of reflecting a key feline theme.
 I can’t wait to hang my new Pacific "Dogwood" flower ornament on the tree, and I'll be sure to give it prominent position.

 Naturally, of course, we know this flower by its original name.
 The Pacific Catwood flourished in the wild around British Columbia for many centuries.
 Traditionally, young tomcats would gift a freshly-picked Catwood bloom to their intended partner to indicate their undying love.
 Some of the grandest yesteryear cat weddings would also be heavily themed around Catwood flowers, with the blushing bride––her whiskers beautifully coiffured and her tail adorned with sparkling Chatoyant gems––entering the church on a carpet of delicate petals.
-Gazing at my lovely new deoration, I'm instantly transported back to these splendid nuptial soirees––thanks to Vancouver Christmas Ornaments.
+Gazing at my lovely new decoration, I'm instantly transported back to these splendid nuptial soirees––thanks to Vancouver Christmas Ornaments.

 A cat with a Science World Christmas ornament.